-Now, we are in the beginning months of our RTW family travel journey, and we still can’t believe that we made it all happen in about nine months.
-It was a lot of hard work and organization, and even now, I still can’t relax my brain and assure myself that everything is all taken care of.
+Now, we are more than three years into our RTW family travel journey, and we still can’t believe that we made it all happen.
+It was a lot of hard work and organization.
+And not without a few missteps as well.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.